tinymce/tinymce-docs/enterprise/check-links-and-embed-media/mediaembed-server.md

 ````

 ## Configure a custom endpoint
-The service can be configured to hit a specific oembed endpoint when media from a URL matching a provided pattern is inserted into your content.
+The service can be configured to hit a specific oEmbed endpoint when media from a URL matching a provided pattern is inserted into your content.

-- `endpoint` - the URL of the oembed endpoint that should be consulted when inserting media with a URL that matches an entry in `schemes`.
+- `endpoint` - the URL of the oEmbed endpoint that should be consulted when inserting media with a URL that matches an entry in `schemes`.
-- `schemes` - a list of patterns. `*` is the only special character and matches any sequence of characters.
-For example, `http://www.example.com/*` matches `http://www.example.com/1` and `http://www.example.com/1/1` and any other URL that begins with `http://www.example.com`.
-Similarly, `http://www.example.com/*/index.html` matches `http://www.example.com/1/index.html` and `http://www.example.com/1/1/index.html` and any other URL that begins with `http://www.exampe.com/` and ends with `/index.html`.
+- `schemes` - a list of schemes as defined in [Section 2.1.
+Configuration](http://oembed.com/#section2.1) of the oEmbed specification.
+Note that HTTP and HTTPS are two separate schemes.

 **Example note:** This configuration is provided as an example only.
-The *mediaembed* service converts an oembed response into an embeddable snippet of code.
-The content and quality of the snippet is dependent on the oembed response.
+The Media Embed service converts an oEmbed response into an embeddable snippet of code.
+The content and quality of the snippet is dependent on the oEmbed response.

 Example: